Amanda Cust Psychotherapist and Counsellor

 I am a Registered Member of the BACP and abide by the BACP Ethical Framework.

-I currently work as a Young People's Counsellor in GP surgeries.
+I have worked as a Young People's Counsellor in GP surgeries.

 I was a Registered Nurse for many years, working in palliative, neurological and domiciliary care.
 This has allowed me the privilege of accompanying many people though profoundly difficult experiences.
 I conducted a research dissertation into the growth which may arise from loss.

 Areas of counselling I deal with